 Why Clean-Outs Leak

-Clean out plugs are threaded—for one very good reason: they must be removable to provide access to the pipe.
+Clean-out plugs are threaded for one very good reason: They must be removable to provide access to the pipe.
 That's the sole purpose of a clean-out fitting.
 But the threads are also the downfall of the clean-out, in terms of holding liquid, that is.
 Threaded fittings have to fit really well to be liquid-tight, and when it comes to cheap plastic clean-out plugs, the tolerances simply aren't close enough to do the job in many cases.
 Old brass clean-out plugs can leak, too, for the same reason.
+Threaded clean-out plugs are widely used and the best option for a tight seal with little or no issue of dislodging under pressure.

 Beware Leaky Clean-Outs

 While it's a good idea to check for leaky clean-outs, that doesn't mean you should always remove a clean-out that seems to be leaking.
 Why?
 Because if something is leaking out of the clean-out, there's a good chance the drainpipe is full of wastewater (and you know what's in wastewater).
-Drains are designed to get rid of waste without pressure; they're not designed for holding lots of water and the pressure it can impose.
-(And that's one reason why the threads on clean-out plugs don't have to be as tight as those on water supply piping.)
+Drains are designed to get rid of waste without pressure; they're not designed for holding the excess pressure of lots of water.
+This is one reason why the threads on clean-out plugs don't have to be as tight as those on water supply piping.

 If you remove a clean-out that's leaking, and the drain happens to be backed up, you could unleash a terrible, swift, and stinky stream of wastewater into your home.
 Best to play it safe.
 If all the drains, including the toilet, are working normally and not at all slow, there probably is no backup, and it's ok to remove a clean-out.
 Just do it slowly, and check for extra liquid coming out as the plug unthreads.
 Also, stand to the side before you make the last few turns on the clean-out plug, just in case there's a gusher.